SawyerMerchant/google-homepage/README.md

 # google-homepage
-CSS replica of google's homepage
+A CSS replica of google's homepage

+From theodingproject.com, the Project: HTML/CSS is an excercise to practice CSS skills.